‘Ay Kash / ای کاش / If Only’ is an award winning theatre, art and

 share their hopes and dreams for a better future.

-Afghanistan, was awarded the prize for best direction at the
+was awarded the prize for best direction at the prestigious International

-the performance and the power of its artistic expression, which is
+The jury commended the boldness of the performance and the profound power of its artistic

 Eleven girls